gocodeclub/projects/webapps/part1/tutorial.md

 ###Webapps in Go: Part 1

 Welcome to the first edition of the first series at the Go Code Club!
-The first topic were going to be covering here is an area that I am fortunte to have some good experience with, so I found it a good starting spot.
+The first topic were going to be covering here is an area that I am fortunate to have some good experience with, so I found it a good starting spot.
 And really, how could you have a club about Go and NOT talk about webapps ;)

 Ok, so let's say you want to create a webapp that foos bars.
 So where do you start?
 So which framework do you choose?
 There are some great options out there, and we will cover several in this series.
 However, I want to stress that before you start slinging code with your favorite framework, you should fully understand how the Net/HTTP libraries work.
 You might be happily surprised by how much heavy lifting it does all by itself.

 ###Hello net/http

 So let's start with a pretty simple example, using only net/http.
-Out of the box, Go can do some pretty complecated things, like [handle http](http://golang.org/pkg/net/http/), [serve files](http://golang.org/pkg/net/http/#FileServer), [parse request bodies](http://golang.org/pkg/encoding/json/), and much more.
+Out of the box, Go can do some pretty complicated things, like [handle http](http://golang.org/pkg/net/http/), [serve files](http://golang.org/pkg/net/http/#FileServer), [parse request bodys](http://golang.org/pkg/encoding/json/), and much more.

 Here we have an example that listens on port 3000 and waits for requests.